markNZed/processism-react-three/storyboard.md

 ### 2.8.2.
 Animation
 Zoom into two intermediate entities that have multiple lines representing their relationship.
 These lines are synchronized, originating from various fundamental entities within each intermediate entity.
 Then, a single, thicker line appears from the center of each intermediate entity to represent the abstract, overarching relationship between them.
 ### 2.8.3.
 Narration
-Let’s explore the relationships between two entities.
-As we zoom in, you’ll notice that their interaction isn’t represented by just a single, simple connection.
-Instead, multiple lines appear, each one representing a different process occurring within these entities, but all these processes are synchronized.
+Let’s take a closer look at the relationships between two entities and see how these interactions can involve multiple layers.
+As we zoom in, you’ll notice that their connection isn’t represented by just a single arc.
+Instead, multiple arcs appear, each representing a distinct process happening within and between these entities.

-These synchronized arcs reflect the coordination happening inside each entity.
-For example, when two people interact, their relationship might involve spoken language, gestures, and even shared memories — all different aspects working together to form a connection.
+These multiple arcs show us that different types of interactions are occurring simultaneously.
+For example, when two people communicate, their connection involves more than just exchanging words.
+It includes body language, shared memories, emotions—all of these layers work together to shape their relationship.
+The arcs you see represent these different aspects, all interacting in coordination.

-To help us visualize this more complicated relationship, we introduce a thicker line originating from the center of each intermediate entity.
-This thicker line represents the overarching connection between them, abstracting the multiple synchronized processes into a single relationship.
+To simplify this, we introduce a thicker arc that emerges from the center of each entity.
+This thicker arc represents the overall relationship between the two entities, combining all the different layers of interactions into a single, more abstract connection.
+It allows us to see the big picture—a unified relationship formed from the coordination of these smaller, individual processes.

-It’s important to understand that these complicated relations, represented by the thicker lines, don’t replace the simpler, more fundamental interactions.
-Instead, they emerge from the coordination of these basic processes.
-The relations of the intermediate entities are also external relations of the more fundamental entities within them.
+It's important to note that this overarching relationship doesn’t replace the simpler interactions; rather, it arises from them.
+The larger connection is sustained by the smaller, more fundamental processes.
+So when we observe a higher-level relationship, it’s an abstraction built upon many underlying interactions.

-This layered coordination reminds us that even the most abstract relationships between entities are built upon more basic, synchronized processes.
-By understanding these multiple levels of interaction, we gain insight into how complicated systems function in the real world.
-Each entity is not just connected but interdependent.
-The actions and states of one influence the others, creating a web of interconnectedness where the whole system's behavior emerges from these interwoven relations.
+This illustrates that relationships are not simple, one-dimensional connections.
+Each interaction has depth, shaped by various processes working together within and between the entities.
+These layers of interaction interweave to form the larger network of relationships that shapes the system as a whole.

 # 3. Section: Systems and Their Structure
 ## 3.1.
 Objective